 1. Discover how assessment can be an on-ramp to individualized learning

-2. Determine how universal design for learning can be integrated into your academic and non-academic structures and faculty and staff professional development
+2. Determine how the Universal Design for Learning (UDL) can be integrated into your academic and non-academic structures and faculty and staff professional development

 3. Identify how student choice in courses and co-curricular activities can add value to your learning experiences and offerings